What is Microlearning? Best Practices, Benefits, & Top Examples

 Now that you know what microlearning is and its benefits, it’s time to lay the foundation for your course creation.

-Before you dive into any new training module, it’s important to answer these questions:
+Before you dive into any new training module, it’s essential to answer these questions:

 - Who are your learners?
 Different groups will have different needs to address in the training process.
 For example, a group of Gen Z sales reps will have different needs than a group of Gen X accounting employees.

 - What type of content should you use?
 Should the module be an e-course, a video, a game, or another format?
-Which topics are best suited for micro-teaching, and which need other training approaches?
+Which topics best suit micro-teaching, and which need other training approaches?

 - What technology will you use?
 Choosing a learning platform that makes modules easy to access is important if you want microlearning to be effective.